 Create a Custom Post Type Using WordPress Creation Kit (WCK)

 There are tons of custom post type plugins out there e.g. Custom Post Type UI.
 However, today I am going to share with a great free plugin that can be used to create custom post types on your WordPress website rather than doing it manually, which can be difficult and requires coding experience.
 The best part is that it will work on your site regardless of which WordPress theme you’re using!

 - WCK Taxonomy Creator.
 Create and edit custom taxonomies to correlate with your custom post types.

-With WCK, website owners are able to easily create new custom post types for their websites directly from the WordPress admin section by defining only three required parameters.
+With WCK, website owners are able to easily create new custom post types for their websites directly from the WordPress admin area by defining only three required parameters.

 This basic user interface for creating and defining custom post types is easy to manage, it all requires just a couple of clicks.